How to Do Payroll for Restaurants

 Doing payroll is a sizable investment of time, money, and resources for business owners.
 The complexities around staying legally compliant and paying your staff on time can add an extra layer of stress.
 In the food and beverage industry, restaurant owners and operators must also factor in industry-specific laws related to employee scheduling and tipped wage workers.

-But just how sizable of an investment are we talking here?
+But just how sizable of an investment are we talking about here?

 According to The National Restaurant Association, there are 15.1 million people employed in restaurants in the United States.
 The restaurant industry generated roughly $800 billion in sales this past year.
 Given the average restaurant labor cost is between 30 – 35% of a restaurant's monthly revenue, we can estimate that the restaurant industry spent approximately $280 billion on payroll last year.